PhD Project: Celebrating Indigenous Self-determination – The Journeys of Noongar University Students

 Enabling courses

-If you’re of Aboriginal or Torres Strait Islander descent and you haven’t met Curtin’s entry requirements, our enabling courses are tailored to help you gain entry into the course you want.
+Are you Aboriginal or Torres Strait Islander and haven’t met Curtin’s entry requirements?
+Our enabling courses are specially designed to help you unlock the door to the course of your dreams!

 View our enabling courses